mozilla/f1/README.md

 Update development.ini and add your key/secret for the google configuration, restart paster.

-Then in the web browser, hit f1 with http://your.host.com.
+Then in the web browser, hit ShareServer with http://your.host.com.